 Drive target audiences to utilities and efficiency organizations for more information about incentives and programs.

-Building upon previous regional investment in programs and resources that target the commercial real estate audience, the CREHub, a tool on BetterBricks, provides a direct channel to this key audience to inform and educate the commercial real estate audience about the technologies and practices in the alliance portfolio and the local utility programs that incentivize them.
+Educate and inform the commercial real estate audience about the technologies and practices in the alliance portfolio and the local utilty programs that incentivize them through the CREHub tool on BetterBricks.

 Educate and inform the members of industry associations that are partners of BetterBricks about the technologies and practices in the alliance portfolio and relevant utility and energy efficiency organization programs.

-OPTIONAL FUNDING: C+I SEM (Commercial and Industrial Strategic Energy Management)
+Commercial & Industrical Strategic Energy Management (Special Project)

 Description: Strategic Energy Management (SEM) is recognized as a pathway to deeper energy efficiency within commercial and industrial programs, and is a foundation for deeper and more enduring customer relationships.
 Existing SEM infrastructure is the result of several years of regional investment and collaboration.
 The previous cycle’s work established valuable SEM tools and resources on the online SEM Hub knowledge center, increased consensus on common SEM standards, and improved regional and national collaboration on SEM initiatives.